 Part 2.
 How to Fix App Store Keeps Asking for Password Issue

-If there is no Password Settings option, you may check Face ID or Touch ID for App Store and iTunes purchases.
+If you enabled Touch ID or Face ID when you made a purchase from the App Store and iTunes Store, you'll be asked to use Touch ID or Face ID for every download, even if the item is free.
+Hence, you may troubleshoot Face/Touch ID for App Store and iTunes.
 On Settings, scroll down to "Face ID & Passcode" or "Touch ID & Passcode", and disable iTunes & App Store switch.

 Solution 2: Restart Device

 Another convenient way is to refresh your iPhone or iPad by restarting.
 In this case, the prompt asking for an Apple ID password is gone even if you don't figure out what the exact reason is.
-For all models, you could head to Settings, find General, scroll down to the Shut Down option and tap it to turn off your device.
-For different models of iPhone and iPad, there are instructions below.
+For all models, you could head to Settings, find General, scroll down to the Shut Down option and tap it.
+Then, drag the power-off slider to turn off your device.
+After that, hold the Power button to turn it on again.

 Solution 3: Update and Reinstall Faulty App